data2health/information-architecture/RPPR.md

 * Improved recognition of existing information sources, both within CD2H (phase 1) and the CTSA Consortium (phase 2)
 * Identification of logical points of interconnection between information sources and sinks, with a particular focus on the potential reduction of duplicative effort

+# Deliverables
+* *CD2H Information Architecture, Version 1*

 # Timeline (monthly)
-* 9/1 - v.1 CD2H architecture
+* 9/1 - v.1 CD2H information architecture
-* 1/1 - v.2 CD2H/CTSA architecture (only those relevant to our charter)
+* 1/1 - v.2 CD2H/CTSA information architecture (only those relevant to our charter)

 # Potential Pitfalls and Alternative Strategies